 “The sense of community I experienced while at GDS taught me how to reach out to people and find my own support system of friends and teachers.
 In college, having that support system makes all the difference between being a student who is merely going through the motions and a student who has a fantastic school experience.”
 Katie Glaser, GDS Class of 2016, Georgetown University.

-“Greensboro day taught me to take risks.
-When I stumbled and fell it was there to pick me up.
+“Greensboro Day taught me to take risks.
+When I stumbled and fell, GDS was there to pick me up.
 My teachers and classmates were there to encourage and to support me along the way.
-When I left to attend Gettysburg College I was terrified.
-But I knew even though that I was leaving North Carolina for Pennsylvania, I still had that team of people behind me from Greensboro Day.
+When I left to attend Gettysburg College I was terrified, but I knew I still had a team of people behind me from Greensboro Day.
 Fellow classmates at Gettysburg were afraid to branch out and take those classes that could give them poor grades.
 They were afraid to expand their views.
 I attribute my thirst for knowledge to those years at GDS and if I went to other high schools I would not come out the curious person I am today.”
 Alex Paris, GDS Class of 2015, Gettyburg College.